 Content syndication can either be free or paid.
-Some websites and news organizations are more than willing to publish your guest post on their site free of charge.
-Meanwhile, paid content syndication enables you to republish your content on specific (usually high-authority) domains for a fee.
+Some websites and industry-specific news organizations are willing to re-publish your content on their site free of charge.
+Larger media sites often charge for sponsored content to be re-published on their sites for a fee.

 Here are just some of the reasons why content syndication works as an effective marketing strategy:

 Capturing a Wider Audience

 Syndicating your content to authoritative sites with large, loyal audiences helps your content gain huge exposure among a larger audience than you might otherwise not have access to.
 Let’s say your original blog content has a potential reach of 1,000 content consumers, but that reach can go up to as many as hundreds of thousands on other sites.

 If you have great content that’s giving you good engagement rates, repurposing that content gives you a valuable opportunity to target new audiences and demographics.